According to the U.S. Bureau of Labor Statistics (BLS), the demand for CNMs as well as other APRNs is expected to increase by 45% through 2029.

 |Authorized to prescribe medication in all U.S. jurisdictions||Authorized to prescriptive medication in New York, Rhode Island, and Maine only|

-There are also licensed midwives (LMs), certified professional midwives (CPMs), and lay midwives.
+While CNMs comprise the majority of midwives in the U.S., there are other ways to practice midwifery.
+Such as licensed midwives (LMs), certified professional midwives (CPMs), and lay midwives.

 5. Decide What Kind of Work Environment You Prefer